Last updated: 2026-04-20

 Should You Buy the 2025 Acura MDX?

-Its complaint rate (8.1 per 10k sold) is above the SUV segment average of 4.1.
+Its complaint rate of 8.1 per 10,000 vehicles sold runs above the SUV segment average of 4.1.
 The most common reports involve electrical system (11).

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (11).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (11).
+An extended warranty is worth pricing out.

 Compared to the 2026 Acura MDX.
 See also the 2024 Acura MDX for an earlier comparison.